Last Updated on March 3, 2023

 How to make

-The soup will be ready on the dinning table in under 30 minutes!
+The soup will be ready on the dining table in under 30 minutes!

 - Slice the bitter melon up around ½ inch thick pieces.

-- Place bitter melon slices, tvp chunks (if you sub for tofu, you need to add tofu at the end then cook for another 3-4 minutes), canned pineapple dices and juice, veggie broth, light soy sauce, sesame oil, maple syrup, salt, and pepper in a pot.
+- Place bitter melon slices, TVP chunks (if you sub for tofu, you need to add tofu at the end then cook for another 3-4 minutes), canned pineapple dice and juice, veggie broth, light soy sauce, sesame oil, maple syrup, salt, and pepper in a pot.
 Put the lid on, and let it simmer on medium-low heat for about 25 minutes.

 - Taste after 25 minutes to see if you need more salt.
 Serve hot and garnish with chopped cilantro.
 Enjoy!